How to write about your job on the internet (without getting sacked)

 Who owns what I write?

 You do.
 The formal terms and conditions provide greater detail on this, but essentially, anything you contribute is yours, but by contributing it you grant Indus Delta the right to publish your contribution in whatever way suits us.
-If you contribute to the wiki then your contribution is copylefted, allowing anyone to reproduce it with attribution.

 Resources for civil servants